 Startups in Germany and across Europe are raising more money than ever before.
 The tools and technologies these startups are using to fuel their growth are just as important as the products they are offering to their target markets.

 But what is the best tech stack for a company worth more than $1 billion?
-The Sastrify team conducted an external research using only publicly available data (such as job descriptions and tools like "BuiltWith") to examine the tools used by the following unicorn companies.
-Explicitly, as some of those companies work with Sastrify, the team conducting the research has not had any access to any customer data neither was any internal information given to them.
-Sastrify has taken a closer look at the following companies:
+The Sastrify team conducted external research using only publicly available data (such as job descriptions and tools like "BuiltWith") to examine the tools used by the following unicorn companies.
+Explicitly, as some of those companies work with Sastrify, the team conducting the research did not have any access to customer data or internal information.
+Sastrify took a closer look at the following companies:

 Any company’s tech stack may comprise dozens of SaaS tools.
 Therefore, we focused our research on the following five primary categories that we consider most important to a startup’s day-to-day operations and ultimate success.

 - Customer Relationship Management (CRM) → Interaction with (potential) customers